- API -

 avixTimer_ConnectEventGroup

-Connect a thread implicit event group to a timer for clearing, setting or toggling flags when the timer expires.
+Connect an event group or a thread event group to a timer to clear, set or toggle flags when the timer expires.

 avixTimer_Create